honeycombio/academy-browser-instrumentation-course/content-scripts/video-add-custom-attributes.md

 *(Source: [Honeycomb — Send Browser Data](https://docs.honeycomb.io/send-data/javascript-browser/honeycomb-distribution/))*

 **[Audio]**
+First, Jess will import the features module to access centralized feature flags.

-During initialization of her application with the `HoneycombWebSDK`, Jess can specify extra attributes through the `resourceAttributes` configuration option.
+Then, during initialization of her application with the `HoneycombWebSDK`, Jess can specify extra attributes through the `resourceAttributes` configuration option.
 This data will be available on every span her instrumentation emits, which makes it easier to correlate feature flag data to important business information.

 In our example, we only add one resource attribute; however, in this hash, you can add as many resource attributes as you would like to.